List of Hajime no Ippo characters: Ippo Makunouchi

-Date would go on to challenge Ricardo Martinez—the only man he'd ever lost to in the ring—for the world title, but the injuries he sustained in his title bout forced him to retire and pass the baton to Ippo.
+Date would go on to challenge Ricardo Martinez—the only man he had ever lost to in the ring—for the world title, but the injuries he sustained in his title bout forced him to retire and pass the baton to Ippo.
 Date's young son, Yūji, who had watched his father's defeat from the crowd asks Ippo if he'll fight Ricardo as the Japanese champion after his father, to which Ippo declines, stating Ricardo is too strong for him as he is now.
 After eight Japanese featherweight title defenses and wins over other Asian national champions from Thailand, the Philippines, and Indonesia, Ippo's fight with Mexican boxer Alfredo Gonzales for the #2 spot in the WBC World Rankings was his first loss since becoming champion.
 While Gonzales dominated most of the fight, Ippo was able to knock him down and caused Gonzales to begrudgingly accept Ippo's strength.
 Gonzales won the fight after being luckily saved from a second knockdown by the ropes and caused massive damage to Ippo in his final attack.

 After the fight, Ippo makes a promise to Kumi Mashiba that the next time he loses in the ring will be his last and he will retire without regrets.
 At the same time, fears of becoming "punch drunk" manifest when Ippo finds himself underperforming in spars and displaying symptoms such as becoming forgetful and being unable to draw in a straight line, a concern and suspicision shared with the Kamogawa Gym, who ban him from the gym for one month despite his insistence on his good health.
 Ten months after the fight with Gonzalez, Ippo returns to the ring to fight Filipino Featherweight Champion Antonio Guevara with the goal of unveiling a new Dempsey roll, but loses due to fatigue before being able to display the fruits of his training to his expectations, feeling indebted to Coach Kamogawa who had supported him for so long.
 Ippo retires after this fight as promised due to his own worry over punch drunk syndrome and injuries he sustained, prioritizing his ability to work in the family business for his mother's sake over boxing.
 He is currently employed as a second at the Kamogawa gym while acting as a trainer for his new, young pupils Taihei Aoki and Kintarō Kaneda.